-When the block address changes (increments) this sequenced has to be started from the beginning.
+When the block address changes (increments) this sequence has to be started from the beginning.
 The sequence of command and address input is shown below.

-Same page address (PA0 to PA5) within each district has to be selected.
+Same page address (PA0 to PA5) within each District has to be selected.

 (3) Notes